-Getting these Goldens into our program is only half the story.
+Getting these Goldens and dogs like them into our program is only half the story.
 Rehabilitating them to transition from the horrific conditions they’ve endured to a loving household is a challenge we meet with our Project Home Life program.

 First Steps Toward Normal